 Some gender-related differences are clear and they only need to be reminded about.
+For example many women and men work in different occupations and fields.
 Some gender-related differences are not always obvious.
 We need particular sensitivity in order to make these real and potential differences visible.
 In gender analysis we often need to be very gender-sensitive.
 Although gender differences often exist, traditional research and analysis does not always make us aware of these differences.
 We require a specific gender perspective in order to create this awareness.